anipalur/gce-a-levels-bot/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-See [CONTRIBUTING.md](./CONTRIBUTING.md "View the CONTRIBUTING.md file.") to get started.
+See [CONTRIBUTING.md][contributing-link] to get started.

 ## ❓ Support